After Giving Oakland Schools Measure G1 Money, District Now Taking It Back — Leaving Principals With Yet Another Deficit | East Bay Express

 Hal also took some responsibility for the financial reversal, but he said he wasn’t involved in the decision in December.
 “I knew people had been working on this, and I got involved with the stakeholder groups, so I am not trying to say that I am not responsible,” he added.
 “As a teammate, I will say we are all responsible.”

+John Sasaki, the OUSD Director of Communications, echoed Hal's explanation in a statement from the district.

+"The goal was always to get the funds to schools and kids as quickly as possible," he wrote in an email.
+"As responsible agents of taxpayer dollars, we wanted to make sure we were not over-allocating for July 1 (especially to charters) and then having to pull money back.
+Board and Commission members raised concerns about this in the last couple of weeks, which prompted a revision of the timeline for allocating the funds.
+Unfortunately, this creates a hardship for principals and school communities, who then have to go back and rethink their plans for next year."

 No matter who’s fault it is, middle-school principals now will have to explain to parents, teachers, and students why budgets won’t as rosy as expected.
-Voters may also be less inclined to support ballot measures in the future, if they think the funds will be poorly allocated.
+Voters may also be less inclined to support ballot measures in the future if they think the funds will be poorly allocated.

 “There are going to be people who want to storm the castle with pitchforks, and I am not sure how helpful that is,” Betlach said.
 “But at the same time, if we don’t have an honest and transparent accounting of why we are here — we will do it again and make the same mistake.”

-Note: This post has been updated with a statement from OUSD